kijanawoodard/Blog/src/Blog.Web/Content/posts/quickly-creating-using-namespace-directives.markdown

+---
+title: Quickly Creating Using Namespace Directives
+published: May 14, 2010
+tags:
+---

-﻿If you’re not watching [TekPub videos], you’re doing yourself a disservice.
+If you’re not watching [TekPub videos], you’re doing yourself a disservice.

 I was watching an awesome video from the [Mastering ASP.NET MVC 2 series][MVC 2], and i noticed the presenter doing something interesting.